TwoCanPlugIn/TwoCanPlugIn/README.md

 Mac OSX
 -------

-Similarly For Mac OSX it does not use a "plug-in" driver model, rather it also uses three "baked in" classes that support the generic Log File reader, a serial USB CAN interface such as the Canable Cantact adapter (see above) and the Rusoku Toucan adapter (see above).
+Similarly For Mac OSX it does not use a "plug-in" driver model, rather it also uses five "baked in" classes that support the generic Log File reader, PCAP packet capture format, a serial USB CAN interface such as the Canable Cantact adapter (see above) the Rusoku Toucan adapter (see above) and Kvaser Leaf Light adapter (also see above).
 For the serial USB interface while it was only developed with the Canable Cantact device in mind, it may work with any serial USB CAN bus adapter that supports the SLCAN command set such the USBTin adapter (see above) and the Lawicell adapters.
 The TwoCan plugin will attempt to automagically detect the correct serial USB port name as it includes the USB VendorId's and Product Id's for the three listed serial USB CAN adapters.
 For the Rusoku Toucan adapter it uses the MacCAN API interface, the driver for which is included and installed by the TwoCan plugin.

 Similar to Linux, the Mac OSX generic Log File Reader will also automagically™ detect the four supported log file formats.